AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 The user can edit the view as usual.
 Functionality is not affected.

-**Cannot scroll when using Milestone view in a report**
+**Cannot scroll when using [!UICONTROL Milestone] view in a report**

 *Reports*

-When a user is viewing a report and selects the Milestone view, the page displays the Milestone view but no longer scrolls, and the user cannot view any Milestones that would be further down the page.
+When a user is viewing a report and selects the [!UICONTROL Milestone] view, the page displays the Milestone view but no longer scrolls, and the user cannot view any Milestones that would be further down the page.

 **Blank screen when viewing updates**